ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 If sensitive information is used to derive a Unique Token, that information should be fed through a potentially keyed cryptographic hash as part of constructing the token.

 Base32 encoding ({{!RFC4648, Section 6}}) or hexadecimal base16 encoding  ({{!RFC4648, Section 8}}) are RECOMMENDED to be specified when the Unique Token would exist in a DNS label such as in a CNAME target.
 This is because base64 relies on mixed case (and DNS is case-insensitive as clarified in {{RFC4343}}) and because some base64 characters ("/", "+", and "=") may not be permitted by implementations that limit allowed characters to those allowed in hostnames.
-If base32 is used, it SHOULD be specified in way that safely omits the trailing padding ("=").
+If base32 is used, it SHOULD be specified in a way that safely omits the trailing padding ("=").
 Note that DNS labels are limited to 63 octets which limits how large such a token may be.

 #### Random Token Construction {#random-token}

 One way of constructing Unique Tokens is to use random values which:

-1. have adequate entropy to guarantee uniqueness and ensure that an attacker is unable to create a situation where a collision occurs (see H1 in {{threat-ul1}}).
+1. have adequate entropy (see {{RFC4086}}) to guarantee uniqueness and ensure that an attacker is unable to create a situation where a collision occurs (see H1 in {{threat-ul1}}).
 2. are base64url ({{!RFC4648, Section 5}}) encoded, base32 encoded, or hexadecimal base16 encoded.

 ### Token Metadata {#metadata}